 - Enjoy connecting with people of all ages and all backgrounds

-Throughout the year, there are continuing education and special programs designed for Museum Ambassadors:
+Throughout the year, continuing education and special programs are designed for Museum Ambassadors:

 - Tours of special exhibitions